stooged/PI-Pwn/README.md

 If you are using a <b>usb to ethernet adapter</b> for the connection to the console you need to select yes<br>
 If your pi has an ethernet port and you are using a usb to ethernet adapter your interface for the usb adapter should be eth1<br>
 If you are using something like a pi zero 2 the interface will be eth0<br>
+If you choose to use the C++ version of PPPwn it should be much faster than the original python version.<br>

 Once the pi reboots pppwn will run automatically.<br>